tempelaar-team/qclab-dev/docs/interactive_docs/overview/overview.rst

 ====================

 We prefer to think of running a quantum-classical simulation as like preparing a delicious meal.
-In that analogy, the simulation object is equipped with a model object that provides "ingredients", an algorithm object that provides the "recipe", and a dynamics driver that executes the recipe step by step.
+In that analogy, the Simulation object is equipped with a model object that provides "ingredients", an Algorithm object that provides the "recipe", and a dynamics driver that executes the recipe step by step.
 The data object is the output dish that results from the simulation.

 A key feature of this architecture is that different models and algorithms can be swapped in and out with nearly no